shipwright-io/build/docs/build.md

   - [`metadata`](https://kubernetes.io/docs/concepts/overview/working-with-objects/kubernetes-objects/#required-fields) - Metadata that identify the CRD instance, for example the name of the `Build`.
   - `spec.source` - Refers to the location of the source code, for example a Git repository or source bundle image.
   - `spec.strategy` - Refers to the `BuildStrategy` to be used, see the [examples](../samples/buildstrategy)
-  - `spec.builder.image` - Refers to the image containing the build tools to build the source code. (_Use this path for Dockerless strategies, this is just required for `source-to-image` buildStrategy_)
+  - `spec.builder.image` - Refers to the image containing the build tools to build the source code. (_Use this path for Dockerless strategies, this is just required for `source-to-image` buildStrategy_) **This field has been deprecated, and will be removed in a future release.**
   - `spec.output`- Refers to the location where the generated image would be pushed.
   - `spec.output.credentials.name`- Reference an existing secret to get access to the container registry.

 - Optional:
   - `spec.paramValues` - Refers to a name-value(s) list to specify values for `parameters` defined in the `BuildStrategy`.
-  - `spec.dockerfile` - Path to a Dockerfile to be used for building an image. (_Use this path for strategies that require a Dockerfile_)
+  - `spec.dockerfile` - Path to a Dockerfile to be used for building an image. (_Use this path for strategies that require a Dockerfile_). **This field has been deprecated, and will be removed in a future release.**
   - `spec.sources` - [Sources](#Sources) describes a slice of artifacts that will be imported into the project context before the actual build process starts. **This field has been deprecated, and will be removed in a future release.**
   - `spec.timeout` - Defines a custom timeout.
 The value needs to be parsable by [ParseDuration](https://golang.org/pkg/time/#ParseDuration), for example, `5m`.
 The default is ten minutes.
 You can overwrite the value in the `BuildRun`.
   - `metadata.annotations[build.shipwright.io/build-run-deletion]` - Defines if delete all related BuildRuns when deleting the Build.
 The default is `false`.